-The purpose and mission of The Massachusetts Republic is to create The Better World We Know In Our Hearts Is Possible; a peaceful, healthy, sustainable/regenerative, and thriving world.
+The purpose of The Massachusetts Republic is to create The Better World We Know In Our Hearts Is Possible; a peaceful, healthy, sustainable/regenerative, and thriving world.
 The Massachusetts Republic is creating a new society, The Better World We Know In Our Hearts Is Possible, based on an understanding of the problems of our existing society and a vision of a new society based on the ideals of Rudolf Steiner's threefold social order, addressed on the Threefolding page, and the ideals of Integration addressed here.

 The purpose of individual and collective integration is to presence and foster conscious, integrated, and intentional conduct and actions.

 Integration is based on an understanding that our state of being; our consciousness, our awareness of the world within us and around us - is primary, and gives rise to conscious, integrated, and intentional conduct and actions.